propelml/propel/README.md

 This will automatically rebuild the website on any scss or javascript changes.

-Sometimes you'll want to work on the tests - this can be done like so:

-    ./tools/parcel.js tools/test_website.ts -d build/website/

 To run the website tests, point your browser to http://localhost:8080/static/test.html#script=/test_website.js

-However to build the release website, `./tools/build_website.js` must be run after every change.
-(We don't yet have auto-build on change, sorry.)
+To build the production website, `./tools/render_website.js prod` must be run.

 ### Adding An Op